1. Eighteenth-century women were active and engaged participants in every aspect of colonial and revolutionary life.

 François (Franz) Fleischbein, Portrait of Betsy, 1837.
 The Historic New Orleans Collection, acc. no. 1985.212.

-Settler Colonialism and the Revolution, 1670–1798 provides resources to allow you to easily discover the history of these eighteenth-century women and integrate them into your lesson plans.
+Settler Colonialism and the American Revolution, 1670–1798 provides resources to allow you to easily discover the history of these eighteenth-century women and integrate them into your lesson plans.
 We’ve organized the unit into two sections—Settler Colonialism, which examines the lives of women in colonies across North America, and the American Revolution, which focuses in on women’s experiences in the struggle for independence.
 The resources in each module illustrate the experiences of a wide range of women across race, gender, age, social, and economic spectrums.
 You’ll meet women who worked in agriculture, participated in politics, ran complex business empires, and resisted slavery and colonization with every means at their disposal.
 Some resources tell inspiring stories of accomplishment and ingenuity, and some force us to confront the oppression and exploitation that women lived with every day.
 Some you’ll be able to substitute easily into your lessons, and some will allow you to introduce new ideas and avenues for exploration.
 Many of the resources “speak” to each other in interesting ways, allowing you and your students to compare women’s experiences across geographical and cultural lines.

 Phillis Wheatley, Front piece from Poems, on Various Subjects, Religious and Moral (London: A. Bell, 1773).
 New-York Historical Society Library.